Selfiee: Plot

 Om Prakash Aggarwal, a Motor Vehicle Inspector (MVI) based in Bhopal, is a passionate fan of film actor Vijay Kumar.
-Vijay is preparing to leave for the United States for his wife Naina's diagnosis, delaying the filming of his next film, which already incurred a budget overrun.
+Vijay is preparing to leave for the United States with his wife Naina to be present while the surrogate delivers their baby, delaying the filming of his next film "Falak Tak", which already incurred a budget overrun.
 With the climax still remaining to be shot at an Indian Navy leased land, the crew learns that Vijay's driving licence, that needs to be submitted to get clearance, is missing.
 The producer is outraged as the film has to be wrapped as soon as possible.
 Due to a clerical error while shifting between RTO buildings, Vijay cannot apply for a duplicate licence as issuing a new licence would take time.
 Hence, Vijay's politician friend meets Om for speeding the procedure.
 Om agrees to issue licence illicitly without Vijay even attending the test.
 In return, he summons Vijay to the RTO to meet him in person and as proof in case of an inquiry.